Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 #### Disadvantages

 1. Availability: this solution has 2 points of failure: the concentrator and the network server.
 Either of those can go down.
-The result in the worst case is lost of messages.
+The result in the worst case is loss of messages.
 1. Limited reach: Since there is only a single concentrator, you have to put all your sensor within reach of that concentrator.